Printed on January 17, 2019, 9:11 pm

 - Military Leave with Pay

-- Each employee who is on military leave shall be paid his or her salary or compensation for a period, or periods, not exceeding twenty (20) working days in any one (1) calendar year.
+- Each employee who is on military leave shall be paid their salary or compensation for a period, or periods, not exceeding twenty (20) working days in any one (1) calendar year.

 - Holidays and scheduled off duty days do not count toward the twenty (20) workdays allowed.